-Chapter 7 is designed to clear off or discharge all of your unsecured debt.
+Chapter 7 bankruptcy is designed to clear off or discharge all of your unsecured debt.
 This will give you a fresh financial start.
-Creditors can no longer collect on debts by mail, telephone calls or court proceedings.
+Creditors can no longer collect on debts by telephone calls or court proceedings.
 If there were secured items that you wish to keep such as your home or vehicle you would re-sign on these items under a reaffirmation agreement.

-A reaffirmation agreement is a bankruptcy document that you would sign to reaffirm debts that you do not want to discharge through your case.
+A reaffirmation agreement is a bankruptcy document that you would sign to reaffirm debts that you do not want to discharge through your bankruptcy.
 The debts that are re-signed on will report to the credit reporting agencies and help to re-build your credit.

-Chapter 7 is also referred to as a “liquidation bankruptcy” because the trustee may take and sell or liquidate some of your property to pay back some of your debt.
+Chapter 7 Bankruptcy is also referred to as a “liquidation bankruptcy” because the bankruptcy trustee may take and sell or liquidate some of your property to pay back some of your debt.
 However, you will be able to keep most if not all of your property due to the protection of the bankruptcy exemptions.
 These include such things as your home, vehicle, cash on hand, jewelry, household items, retirement plans, and most other assets.
 The exemptions vary so you should contact our Eastgate, Ohio bankruptcy firm for further details.